 Playing the game

-Like Hackney marshes just over the border, Walthamstow’s own marshes and open spaces have always been home to football pitches.
-From the game’s earliest days, the area was a heartland of amateur and professional football alike.
-The borough is home to the second oldest football club in London, Leyton Orient and has a long history of both professional and amateur clubs at all levels – from lost, but historic, clubs such as Walthamstow Rangers, to the modern Walthamstow FC, with whom we share a ground.
+From the game’s earliest days, East London has been a heartland of amateur and professional football alike.
+The area is home to the second oldest football club in London, Leyton Orient and has a long history of both professional and amateur clubs at all levels.

-And even here, from the beginning, the presence of the areas waterways could be felt.
-The ‘Orient’ part of Leyton Orient’s name was a result of their association with the Orient Steam Navigation Company, later part of P&O Ferries.
+Even here, from the beginning, the presence of the areas waterways could be felt.
+The ‘Orient’ part of Leyton Orient’s name was a result of their association with theĀ Orient Steam Navigation Company, later part of P&O Ferries.
 Their original stadium?
 The Lea Bridge Road ground, a short hop from the nearby Lea channel.

-Football like everything in Walthamstow, is forever linked with its waterways.
+Football in London is forever linked with its waterways, and with the sea.

-It was our then-manager Chris who pointed out that the qualities we wanted to embody, such as resilience, independence and pride, and the dreams we have for the future, of success and equality, are the same ones that sit at the heart of our community here in Walthamstow.
-They sit at the heart of our community as Londoners.
-Our club’s history is indelibly linked to our home, and our future is as well.
+It was our then-manager Chris who pointed out that the qualities we wanted to embody, such as resilience, independence and pride, and the dreams we have for the future, of success and equality, are the same ones that sit at the heart of our community here in East London.
+Our club’s history is indelibly linked to our London home, and our future is as well.
 And that home is a city of rivers.
 A maritime city.
-A city built on the hopes and dreams offered by the sea.
+A city that for millennia has turned it’s eye towards the open ocean, and built itself up from nothing on the hopes and dreams offered by the sea.

 We are London Seaward FC.